DCC-Lab/PyHardwareLibrary/README-USB-Cameras.md

    3. You need to go to the Security System Preferences and "Allow" libASICamera2.dylib to run even if it is an unsigned library.

 3. After that, you can look at [the example code](https://github.com/stevemarple/python-zwoasi/blob/master/zwoasi/examples/zwoasi_demo.py) to see how to get images from this great camera, affordable camera.
-That said, since not everyone has a ZWO camera, let's look at our USB Webcam.
+That said, since not everyone has a ZWO camera, we will focus on our USB Webcam.

-4. The best option would be that the library would be signed,  it would be installed in `/usr/local/lib`, and the `asizwo` Python module would look it up there because it is a standard location.
+4. As an aside for `asizwo`, the best option would be that the library would be signed,  it would be installed in `/usr/local/lib`, and the `asizwo` Python module would look it up there because it is a standard location.
 I may help the zwoasi module writer for that.
 We can temporarily attempt something like that:

    ```sh
    Desktop % cp ~/ASI_linux_mac_SDK_V1.17/lib/mac/libASICamera2* /usr/local/lib/